Integration of Multiple Technologies#

 plt.show()

 , meaning that our three technologies were all segmented with different methods.
-In addition, it does not have the same markers as the other datasets, but the predicted cell types are the same.
+In addition, we do not have all markers in all datasets, but since we perform cell type prediction, we can perform comparisons between cell types later on.

 [10]: